If so, you’re already familiar with web scraping.

 Most tweets will drive ZERO traffic to your website.

-That’s why “begging for tweets” from anyone and everyone is a terrible idea (note: I proved this in my recent case study where ⅘ tweets sent no traffic whatsoever to my website).
+That’s why “begging for tweets” from anyone and everyone is a terrible idea.

 However, that’s not to say all tweets are worthless—it’s still worth reaching out to those who are likely to send real traffic to your website.